AdguardTeam/AdguardKnowledgeBase/01.general/07.how-ad-blocking-works/docs.en.md

 ### HTML filtering rules

-In most cases, the above-mentioned basic and cosmetic rules are enough to filter ads.
-But sometimes it is necessary to change the HTML code of the page itself before it is loaded.
-This is when you need filtering rules for HTML content.
-This rule allows us to indicate the HTML elements to be cut out before the browser even loads the page.
+In most cases, it's enough to use the above-mentioned basic and cosmetic rules to filter ads.
+But when it is necessary to change the HTML code of the page itself before it is loaded, you need filtering rules for HTML content.
+These rules allow you to specify the HTML elements to be cut out before the browser even loads the page.

-This kind of rule is quite complicated and demands that the ad blocker possess certain rights, so not all platforms support it.
-Such rules work only in the AdGuard apps for Windows, Mac, and Android, and for the AdGuard Firefox add-on.
+These rules are quite complicated and require the ad blocker to be granted certain access rights, so not all platforms support them.
+Currently, these rules work only in the AdGuard Firefox add-on and in the AdGuard apps for Windows, Mac, and Android.

-> There are more types of filtering rules, but they require even more technical knowledge to understand how they operate.
-If you're interested, [you can find the exhaustive guide on filtering rules in the linked article](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters).
+> There are other types of filtering rules, but they require more advanced technical knowledge to understand how they work.
+If you are interested, [check out our comprehensive guide on filtering rules in the linked article](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters).